 Cash in your gift cards

 That unused birthday voucher for gardenknomesdirect.com?
-Turn it back into money you can actually use, by selling it on Zeek.
-We won’t tell Aunt Marge if you don’t.
+Turn it back into money you can actually use, by selling it online.
+We won’t tell Aunt Marge.

 Fight your flight

-Flight delays and cancellations can be infuriating – but all those hours you spent sitting on your suitcase eating Toblerone could pay off if you’re owed compensation, which could be the case for EU flights going back as far as 2011.
-Use the Resolver reclaim tool from Money Saving Expert to claim your piece of the pie, and start dreaming about the next holiday.
+Flight delays and cancellations can be infuriating – but all those hours you spent sitting on your suitcase eating Toblerone could pay off if you’re owed compensation, which could be the case for EU flights going back as far as 2014.
+Use the Resolver reclaim tool from Money Saving Expert to claim your piece of the pie, and start dreaming about your next holiday.

 Make yourself appy